 HalfStack Online 2 includes at least 19 sessions plus Q&A, interludes, and interactive fun.
 Sessions focus on things that use the JS and web platform to express creativity, e.g. music, art, VR, thought computing, robots, games, poetry, comedy, etc. HalfStack Online 2 will have JS-related music interludes, brief live chats with some of the speakers, and more fun throughout the day.

-HalfStack Online spans many time zones so everyone in the world can attend live for some portion of the event, and then watch the rest after the event.
+HalfStack Online 2 spans many time zones so everyone in the world can attend live for some portion of the event, and then watch the rest after the event.
 We expect most people will not attend the entire event live, but everyone can attend at least part of the event live and be part of the community.
-It's a new idea we're trying.
-It might be a great idea, or it might be a terrible idea.
-We'll soon find out!
-Preliminary speaker information is listed below.
-More details available every day.
+Preliminary speaker information will be updated regularly.

 Approximate start and end times by location:

 I'm in love with the Shape: how browser API can improve accessibility

 Shape recognition API can drastically improve faces and barcode detection so widely used on social networks and e-commerce.
 But it also could create great description for images to help people with low-vision understand the context better!
 In this talk, we'll take a look over this API and make a few experiments with a screen reader to see how it could work.

 Who you gonna call?
 How we learn to code together remotely.
 We ain't afraid of no online ghosts!

 Uprooting our coding study group to a remote, online format has had its spooky challenges.
 Coming to terms with the fact that we behave and interact in a fundamentally different way on video (or other!) chat has motivated me to explore other methods of continuing to foster a community with an emphasis on curiosity.